broadinstitute/pepper/index.md

 ## Architecture

 We rely on docker and are in the process of moving towards google app engine to simplify deployment, compliance, and reduce operational costs.
+The Study Manager and Study Server communicate with one another directly, as well as through Elastic.
+Participant-facing applications primarily interact with the study server, while study staff primarily interact with the study manager.

 ## Building